Intersectional Pride Month Marketing

 Progress Pride Flag by Daniel Quasar, from progress.gay

-Maybe your brand isn’t a multibillion-dollar conglomerate like Target.
-But you can still create a campaign that resonates, creates work for intersectional, LGBTQIA+ identifying individuals, and gives back to the community at large.
+Maybe your brand isn’t a multibillion-dollar conglomerate.
+However, you can still create a campaign that resonates with, benefits, and supports intersectional, LGBTQIA+ identifying individuals, and gives back to the community at large.

 Here are some ways to start.